peymade/reading-notes/module_2.md

 ```.``` By using “ls .” one can see the contents of the current directory.
 Make sure to add a space before the dot.

 ```..``` Two dots will reference the parent directory.
-*Example*: The command “cd ..” will move one back up to the previous directory, and the command “ls ../../” will list the contents of the directory that is up, 2 hierarchical steps.
+*Example*: The command `cd ..` will move one back up to the previous directory, and the command `ls ../../` will list the contents of the directory that is up, 2 hierarchical steps.

 * ```ls ~/Documents```
 * ```ls ./Documents```